automock/automock.dev/docs/getting-started/index.md

 With its seamless integration capabilities with renowned testing frameworks and dependency injection (DI) containers, crafting reliable unit tests becomes a breeze, eliminating the intricacies of manual mock configurations. **With Automock, you can:**

-- Instantly produce mock objects tailored for class dependencies.
-- Channel your efforts into crafting impactful test scenarios rather than getting bogged down with mock configurations.
-- Maintain a uniform syntax and structure throughout your unit tests.
-- Utilize type-accurate mocks that mirror the type attributes of genuine objects, bolstering code sustainability.

 ## The Challenge of Traditional Dependency Injection